 The Giant Panda

 The giant panda is a bear species endemic to China, characterized by its bold black-and-white coat.
-Panda bear lives exclusively in China, and for the Chinese people, it is a symbol of peace and friendship.
+Panda bears live exclusively in China, and for the Chinese people, they are a symbol of peace and friendship.

 Why Sensory Play is Important for Early Years